toddcf/code-snippets/javascript/objects/arrays/loops/find.md

 Note that once it finds the first matching result, it stops looking for more -- because you are required to use the keyword `return` inside your iterator function.
 This can be good or bad depending on what you WANT your results to be.

+Unlike `filter()`, it does not return the result in an array.

+If no matches are found, it returns `undefined`.

 ## Example: Find a User with a Certain Name